-No impairment to investments in subsidiaries was identified at 31 December 2021, as the value in use of each subsidiary was sufficient to cover the carrying value of the investment.
-As at 31 December 2020, the directors assessed that there were indications of impairment in the carrying value of the investment in Grand Central Railway Company Limited, resulting in recognition of an impairment charge of £28,000,000.
+No impairment to investments in subsidiaries was identified at 31 December 2022, as the value in use of each subsidiary was sufficient to cover the carrying value of the investment.

-See Note 14 for the carrying value of investments and details of impairment losses recognised in the year.
+See Note 14 for the carrying value of investments in the year.